Mintaro, South Australia: History

 The town's development was set back when the railway from Adelaide to Gawler was opened in 1857, and the copper teams were re-routed through Saddleworth and Riverton.
 However, the slate quarries were being expanded at this time, and a flour mill was built in 1858.
 Mintaro developed as a service centre for the surrounding farming districts, which provided supplies for the mining townships at Kapunda and Burra.
 Over the next decade the population grew, and in 1866 the village expanded to an adjacent section.

 During the 1860s and 1870s public buildings appeared in the town, including a school, and a substantial number of Irish Catholics settled in and around Mintaro.
 In 1876 the population was recorded as 400.
 The Burra mine closed in 1877, but Mintaro continued to develop as a rural service centre during the 1870s and early 1880s, when pastoral and agricultural activities boomed in the state's mid north.

 Mintaro railway station (renamed Merildin in 1918) was built in 1870 when the northern railway line was extended from Roseworthy to Burra.
 It is situated about 7 kilometres east of the township.
 Mintaro was well placed to continue as an agricultural service centre despite the closure of the Burra mines.
 The surrounding farming districts of the fertile Gilbert Valley were able to reap the rewards of excellent wheat and wool prices during South Australia's rural boom of the 1870s and early 1880s.
 This wealth was reflected in two large pastoral properties near Mintaro.
 Both Martindale Hall, built in 1879-80, and Kadlunga homestead, purchased in 1881 by Sir Samuel Way, reflected a way of life similar to that of English nobility.
 Mintaro, like rural village counterparts in England, provided these properties with a ready source of local labour.

 Live hare coursing was conducted from 1884 to 1986 (102 years) by the Mintaro Greyhound Coursing Club.
 Following passage of the Prevention of Cruelty to Animals Act 106 of 1985, live hare coursing stopped, but drag lure coursing continued until 1997, when it permanently ceased.

 The early 20th century, until the 1929 Depression, was a relatively prosperous period for the rural lower and mid north regions.
 After 1930, there was a general decline in rural populations.
 The continuing function of the slate quarry helped Mintaro survive, but little development took place within the town for several decades.

 Because of its rich natural and cultural heritage, Mintaro was designated as a State Heritage Area on 20 September 1984.
 The designation of a State Heritage Area is intended to ensure that changes to and development within the Mintaro area are managed in a way that the area's cultural significance is maintained.
 During the latter part of the 20th century some adaptation of historic buildings occurred to serve a growing demand in tourism and, in recent times, there has been increased residential development.

+Passenger trains through Mintaro ended in December 1986.
+Bulk grain trains continued through the town until March 2004.